flatpak/flatpak-builder/README.md

 ## Runtime dependencies

-The `flatpak-builder` tool requires `flatpak` being available on the host to function.
+The `flatpak-builder` tool requires `flatpak` and `appstreamcli` >= 0.16.3 being available on the host to function.
 Depending on the manifest used it also requires some commands be available on the host.

 Very commonly used: